Share

 But Maira’s voice echoed: feed his ego.

 So I softened.
 Looked down, trying to keep my anger in check.
-“I understand,” I said quietly.
+“I understand,” I whispered.
 “Yes, I’m angry.
 I’m hurt.
 But I understand why you did it.
 I haven’t been… here.
 I’ve been like an NPC in my own marriage.
 No spark.
 No personality.
 I haven’t made you happy in years, Jack.
 And I’m sorry.
 The mistake is on both of us.
 But everything changes now.
 I’ll be the wife you deserve.
 I’ll make you so happy you’ll forget this ever happened.
 I forgive you.
 Can you forgive me too?”

 He stared like I’d slapped him, mouth open, searching my face for the lie.